kmcd/codecast/01_command_line/script.md

   6 packets transmitted, 6 received, 0% packet loss, time 6010ms rtt min/avg/max/mdev = 105.647/107.052/108.118/0.824 ms
   After it is interrupted (in this case after the sixth packet) by the pressing of CTRL-C, ping prints performance statistics.
 A properly performing network will exhibit zero percent packet loss.
 A successful ping will indicate that the elements of the network (its interface cards, cabling, routing, and gateways) are in generally good working order. traceroute—Trace the Path of a Network Packet
-  The traceroute program (some systems use the similar tracepath program instead) displays a listing of all the “hops” network traffic takes to get from the local system to a specified host.
+  The traceroute program (some systems use the similar tracepath program instead) displays a listing of all the "hops" network traffic takes to get from the local system to a specified host.
 For example, to see the route taken to reach http://www.slashdot.org/, we would do this:
   [me@linuxbox ~]$ traceroute slashdot.org The output looks like this:
   traceroute to slashdot.org (216.34.181.45), 30 hops max, 40 byte packets 1 ipcop.localdomain (192.168.1.1) 1.066 ms 1.366 ms 1.720 ms
   2 * **